anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 ### Walkthrough

-Compiling Ferry is a pretty straightforward process.
-You can use the following command to compile it:
+Compiling Ferry is a pretty straightforward process:

 ```bash
 cargo build --release
 ```

-This will create an executable file in the `target/release` directory.
-You can run the compiler using the following command:
+and use

 ```bash
 ./target/release/ferry <input_file.c>
 ```
-This will compile the input C file into RISC-V assembly code.
-The output will be saved in a file named `output.s` in the same directory.
+to run the compiler.

+An assembly file with '`<input_file>.s` will be generated in the same directory as the input file.

 The assembly code can be assembled into machine code using an external assembler like `riscv64-unknown-elf-gcc`.
 Or, feel free to use an online assembler like [RISC-V Online Assembler](https://riscvasm.lucasteske.dev/).